City · Malaysia · Asia

 Weather

-Kuala Lumpur experiences a tropical rainforest climate with consistent warmth and humidity throughout the year.
-From January to March, temperatures range from 27°C to 32°C, with relatively lower humidity and less rain.
-April to October is the monsoon season, characterized by heavy rainfall, high humidity, and occasional thunderstorms.
-November to December sees a transition period with increasing rainfall and humidity.
-It's important to pack light, breathable clothing and be prepared for sudden weather changes, especially during the monsoon season.
+Kuala Lumpur experiences a tropical rainforest climate with high temperatures and humidity throughout the year.
+From April to September, temperatures range from 27°C to 32°C (81°F to 90°F), with lower humidity and less rain.
+The monsoon season from November to February brings heavy rains and occasional thunderstorms.
+Temperatures during this period range from 24°C to 31°C (75°F to 88°F).
+March and October serve as transitional months with moderate rainfall and temperatures around 25°C to 31°C (77°F to 88°F).
+It's advisable to pack light, breathable clothing and rain gear, especially during the monsoon season.

 Getting There